FredKSchott/snowpack/docs/docs/05-configuration.md

 - **`proxy.*`**
   - Configure the dev server to proxy requests.
 See the section below for all options.
 - **`plugins`**
-  - Extend Snowpack with 3rd party tools and plugins.
+  - Extend Snowpack with third-party tools and plugins.
 See the section below for more info.
 - **`installOptions.*`**
   - Configure how npm packages are installed.
 See the section below for all options.
 - **`devOptions.*`**